LUMC-FCF/FlowMonitor/README.md

 If packages are missing or not updated, and running the above does not work, you can install/update packages manually in RStudio (in Tools).
 If you cannot update a package because it is in use, as a last resort you can quit R and remove the package from the library on your C-drive

-# Set up automated transfer of QC files to a netword drive
+# Set up automated transfer of QC files to a network drive
 To be able to access QC data from all your instruments from a central location, you need to copy QC files to a network drive.
 We've set up a system that will automatically transfer QC files to a network drive each time a user logs in to the instruments PC.
 Please note that you will need Administrator rights to set this up, you may need to adapt fie locations and that some instruments (e.g. the CytoFLEX SRT) require manual exporting of QC data.